robinrendle/robinrendle.com/src/pages/notes/the-house-of-lovely-secrets.md

 So now, ever since my birthday, as I walk through the hallways of this house I think about all the other gifts, those hidden in every corner of our home; in the closets and cabinets, above us in the ceiling, and in the floorboards beneath.
 We’re surrounded by gifts.

-I can’t stop smiling as I walk through this house now, because I know what my job is: add more to the collection.
+I can’t stop smiling as I walk through this house now because I know what my job is: add more to the collection.
 Build a bigger house of lovely secrets and hidden gifts.